giloutho/test-better-sqlite3/README.md

 * better-sqlite3 7.5

 ## Results
-This test create a database called sample.db with sql text files.
+With sql text files, this test create an in memory database.

 Some requests are made : Select, Select count, Insert and Delete.

-Request results are displayed in the console